J. T. D. Addy

-John Tetteh Doi Addy was a Ghanaian soldier and politician.
+John Tetteh Doi Addy (born 22 September 1926) was a Ghanaian soldier and politician.
 He was the Chairman of the Western Regional Administrative Committee from 1966 to 1967, and the Chairman for the Ashanti Regional Administrative Committee in 1967.

 Early life and education

 Addy was born on 22 September 1926 in Accra.
 He attended Government Boys' School in Accra and proceeded to the Accra Academy for his secondary education from 1942 to 1945.
 He enrolled at Eaton Hall, U.K. in 1955 and was commissioned on 4 June 1955.

 Career

 Addy was employed by Société Commerciale de l'Ouest Africain (S.C.O.A.), where he worked for two and a half years at the Head Office in Accra.
 In July 1949, he enlisted in the Army as an Education Instructor and later became a Sergeant.
 Addy served with the second and fourth battalions, and also joined the UN Forces in the Congo, during the Congo crisis in 1963.
 In March 1966, he was appointed Commanding Officer of the first battalion.
 That same year, he was made Chairman of the Western Regional Administrative Committee (Regional Minister) and on 4 April 1967, he was made Chairman of the Ashanti Regional Administrative Committee, assuming office on 1 May 1967.
 He was succeeded by G. K. Yarboi.